|Dave's Favorite 240s

 list is now extinct.
 As great as that old list was, the latest Turbobricks

-In 1998 the internet supplied the connections which helped me import the Bross body kit from Sweden, originally obtained from Hallsjo Styling of Sweden.
+In 1998 the internet supplied the connections which helped me import the Bross body kit shown in these photos, originally obtained from Hallsjo Styling of Sweden.
 It's no longer available from them and it became impossible to find for a few years.
-It was then offered by other companies in Europe, however they have vanished.
+It was then offered by some other companies in Europe, however I think they may have vanished long ago.

 1999 I was dissatisfied with